zenobi-us/zenobi-us/content/posts/2024-01-22-api-errors-in-your-ui.md

 - Use a framework that generates your api documentation and produces artifacts for other projects to consume.
 It could be types, a schema, or even a client library.
 The error codes can be baked into the documentation and artifacts.

-- Return machine readble error codes in CONSTANT_CASE. perhaps you have a type system that allows for ensuring each code is unique across the codebase?
+- Return machine readable error codes in CONSTANT_CASE. perhaps you have a type system that allows for ensuring each code is unique across the codebase?

 - Next to each response code, have a link to a page that describes the error in detail.
 This page can be consumed by the documentation generator and used to produce the artifacts.